SADT: Download and Installation

 Follow the instructions on the screen.
 You will be asked to give the location where you have installed the instrument package(s) for VIRCAM and/or OmegaCAM.
 If you followed the above instructions then the installation script should find them automatically.

 Assuming that you have successfully installed SADT, you can now run the tool using the command

 Choose the command-line option according to the instrument for which you are preparing observations ('-c vst' for OmegaCAM, '-c vista' for VIRCAM).

 For more information about how to use the tool to prepare your observations, check out our cookbooks:

-You now have to ensure that SADT also points to this directory.
-One way to do it is to remove SADT from your machine, download the updated tarball and re-run the installation of the tool as decribed above.
-Alternatively, you can edit the following configuration file:
+You now have to ensure that SADT also points to the directory where you installed it.
+One way to do it is to remove SADT from your machine, download the updated tarball and re-run the installation of the tool as described above.
+Alternatively, you can edit the following configuration files:

 <install-dir>/sadt-5.1.0/cfg/vst/sadt.cfg.
 In each of these files please edit the following line (examples):

 INSTRUMENT_PACKAGE_PATH=/home/User/tools/sadt-5.1.0/instruments/OMEGACAM-xx.zz/ where xx.yy (or xx.zz) is the version number e.g. VIRCAM-103.nn for period P103